Suppression of dark-state polariton collapses in cold-atom quantum memory: Discussion and Conclusions

 \section{Discussion and Conclusions}

 It is very challenging to completely annul the magnetic field in a cold atom experiment where the use of magnetic shields is not possible.
 This means that the effective lifetime of a quantum memory is often limited by the residual magnetic field and not the intrinsic lifetime of the memory.
 We show that it is beneficial to instead add a strong magnetic field and polarize the atoms into predominantly one $m_F$ state.
 This way we were able to show the intrinsic lifetime in our system is $\tau=\SI{440}{\micro s}$, even though it is otherwise limited to \SI{44}{\micro s} by the stray magnetic field.
-From the shape of the decay of efficiency $f(t,\tau)$, which is Gaussian, we conclude that the dominant decoherence mechanism in our system are magnetic gradients. $\tau=\SI{440}{\micro s}$ corresponds to a gradient of $\sim\SI{7}{mG/cm}$, which agrees with our previous assessment of magnetic field gradients in our system \cite{gosar2021single}.
+From the shape of the decay of efficiency $f(t,\tau)$, which is Gaussian, we conclude that the dominant decoherence mechanism in our system are magnetic gradients. $\tau=\SI{440}{\micro s}$ corresponds to a gradient of $\sim\SI{7}{mG/cm}$ \cite{veissier2013quantum}, which agrees with our previous assessment of magnetic field gradients in our system \cite{gosar2021single}.
 From the temperature of the atoms and the angle between the beams, we estimate that if we could eliminate the effect of these gradients, the lifetime would be limited to $\sim$\SI{700}{\micro s} by atomic motion.

 The main requirement for this experiment is that the magnetic field is in the direction of the beams and that both the signal and the control beam are $\sigma^+$ polarized.
-This way, the coherence is formed from states $\vert g \rangle$ and $\vert s \rangle$ with the same $m_F$ (as shown in Fig. \ref{fig1}).
+This way, the coherence is formed from states $\vert g \rangle$ and $\vert s \rangle$ with the same $m_F$ (as shown in Fig. \ref{fig1}(b)).
 The number of different coherences is therefore much lower than when the magnetic field is perpendicular to the direction of the beams and the coherences form between states with $m_F$ and $m_F \pm 1$ as well.
 We decrease the number of populated coherences by polarizing the atoms towards the stretched $m_F$ state with a pulse of the polarizing beam before performing the quantum memory experiment.
 Additionally, we show that we can decrease the influence of $m_F = 2$ by detuning the control beam towards higher frequencies, as it then becomes selective for the highest $m_F$ state.
+With optical pumping techniques, the initial MOT could be prepared in a single $m_F$ state, in which case the collapses and revivals can be avoided completely \cite{zhao2009long, xin2019transporting, dudin2013light}.